 Working Woodlands Cornwall is a Community Interest Company, a not-for-profit organisation, established in 2017 to improve the health and biodiversity of Cornwall’s woods, bring neglected woodlands back into sustainable management, and increase access for all.

 TOM KEMP – DIRECTOR

 Tom has been involved with woodland management for the last fifteen years.
 He actively manages a number of woods and woodland creation projects in Cornwall as well as providing forestry consultancy.
 His latest personal projects include using rare breed pigs for woodland creation ground preparation and close-to-nature pork

-Previously, Nick had been working as an Events Manager in the Arts up, and finding routes into traditional woodland management as a career direction proved difficult.
-This sparked a particular interest in making routes into forestry accessible to all.
+Previously, Nick had been working as an Events Manager in the Arts and finding a route into a forestry career seemed difficult at first.
+This sparked a particular interest in making forestry more accessible to all.

 CHERYL YARHAM – DIRECTOR

 Cheryl grew up in Hampshire between the New Forest and the Solent.
 From a young age she always loved nature, animals, and the environment.
 As an experienced team leader and scientist, Cheryl is helping WWC develop citizen science projects.

 Currently Cheryl volunteers at the Cornwall Wildlife Trust 1-2 days a week.
 She started off helping ERCCIS with the mapping of Cornish hedges using ArcGIS.
 When that project came to fruition she was asking to stay on and help with the Marine Strandings Network as a data analysist.

 George is a BSc Conservation and Biology student from Exeter University, and he’s joining us for a few months to start an exciting long-term study on the effect of coppicing on woodland bird populations!
 He says…